 Three Tree Tunes from the Garden City - Premiered and recorded by the Xin Saxophone Quartet at MusoSpace, Singapore.

 Fragment of Sappho for Viol Consort and Narrator - Dartington Festival, Totnes.

-He has also been programmed at numerous prestigious venues, festivals, and competitions, including: the UNESCO World Heritage Site of Schokland and Surroundings (Netherlands), the CEME International New Music Festival (Tel-Aviv, Israel); the 10th Singapore Saxophone Symposium and the IMPRINT concert at the Esplanade (Singapore); the Festival International de Guitare en Béarn des Gaves (Salies-de-Béarn, France); the Richmond and Putney Unitarian Church for Theorbo Today (London, UK); the Hochschule für Musik Nürnberg (Nuremberg, Germany); the Miyoshimachi Cultural Center (Japan), at the Hochschule Luzern (Lucerne, Switzerland), the Sibelius Academy, for the Singapore Symphonic Orchestra Musical Soundbites Series (Helsinki, Finland), Conservatorio Alcalá la Real (Spain), Hong Kong Academy of Performing Arts (Hong Kong SAR), among others.
+He has also been programmed at numerous prestigious venues, festivals, and competitions, including: the UNESCO World Heritage Site of Schokland and Surroundings (Netherlands), the CEME International New Music Festival (Tel-Aviv, Israel); the 10th Singapore Saxophone Symposium and the IMPRINT concert at the Esplanade (Singapore); the Festival International de Guitare en Béarn des Gaves (Salies-de-Béarn, France); Fitzwilliam College Chapel, University of Cambridge; St. Giles Church, Oxford; Dartington Festival, Totnes (UK), the Hochschule für Musik Nürnberg (Germany), the Miyoshimachi Cultural Center (Japan), at the Hochschule Luzern (Lucerne, Switzerland), the Sibelius Academy, for the Singapore Symphonic Orchestra Musical Soundbites Series (Helsinki, Finland), Conservatorio Alcalá la Real (Spain), Hong Kong Academy of Performing Arts (Hong Kong SAR), the Tallinn College of Music and Ballet (Estonia), the Norwegian Academy of Music (Oslo, Norway), Mahidol University (Thailand), among others.

 She Gently Rocks the Cradle - Premiered at the Angela Burgess Recital Hall, Royal Academy of Music, UK in Nov 2020.